 With standout styling, thrifty yet powerful engines and plenty of features and amenities, the latest Hyundai Sonata is a strong contender in the crowded mid-size sedan segment.
-Along with the standard Sonata discussed herein, Hyundai also offers the thrifty Sonata Hybrid.
+The Sonata is offered with a pair of four-cylinder engines and a gasoline-electric hybrid drivetrain.

 Hyundai has given the Sonata a mid-cycle refresh for the latest model year.
 Updates include a number of exterior revisions, ranging from a new grille design, LED tail lamps and available HID headlamps to reworked 17- and 18-inch wheel designs.